Last updated: 9 June 2026

 What is Stock Events?

 Stock Events is a portfolio tracking and stock market companion app built by Stock Events GmbH, a company based in Germany.
 It is available on iOS and Android and covers over 100,000 assets worldwide, including stocks, ETFs, crypto, commodities, bonds, and indices.
-The app does not let you trade.
-It sits alongside your brokerage and gives you a unified view of your holdings, dividends, earnings dates, price movements, and economic events.

 First impressions